geniusdibya/pepipost-php/pepipost-sdk-php/README.md

  2. Change Directory to any new directory (Make directory test-- recommended).

- 3. Download or Glone the Pepipost Repository to the new directory.
+ 3. [Download or Clone](https://github.com/hellovikram/pepipost-php/archive/feature_x.zip) the Pepipost Repository to the new directory.

  4. Check php version using **```php -v```**